swedishembedded/sdk/doc/drivers/example/example_driver/description.rst

 Functional Description
 **********************

-This driever does not support any public APIs.
+This driver does not support any public APIs.
+It simply shows how to create a minimal standalone driver.